tldr-pages/tldr/pages/common/pbmtopi3.md

 # pbmtopi3

-> Convert a PBM image into an Atari Degas PI3 image.
+> Convert a PBM image to an Atari Degas PI3 image.
 > See also: `pi3topbm`.
 > More information: <https://netpbm.sourceforge.net/doc/pbmtopi3.html>.